 Decisions taken at the meeting are challenged due to factors related to Covid-19 (e.g. inability of delegates to attend a meeting);

+A delegate(s) who becomes sick with Covid-19 (mild or severe) and is unable to receive the level of medical care and/or treatment that would normally be available in their home country.

 4.3.4 Potential Risks following the meeting